LeGabriel254/airbnb-clone-project/README.md

 **Purpose**:
 Helps users navigate through content-heavy sections efficiently.

----

 ### Conclusion
 These components are designed to create a cohesive and intuitive user interface.
 By developing reusable and consistent patterns, the project can ensure scalability and maintainability while enhancing the overall user experience.

 # Acceptance Criteria
--Acceptance criteria are conditions that a feature must meet to be accepted by the stakeholders.
+- Acceptance criteria are conditions that a feature must meet to be accepted by the stakeholders.

-## Importance of acceptance criteria
+**Importance of acceptance criteria.**
-**Ensure all parties have a clear understanding of feature requirements.**
+- Ensure all parties have a clear understanding of feature requirements.
-**Provide a basis for testing and validation.**
+- Provide a basis for testing and validation.
-**Help in maintaining quality and meeting user expectations.**
+- Help in maintaining quality and meeting user expectations.